 Benefits: Where you go, your puppy goes; makes it nearly impossible to forget your puppy (aides in house training).
 Limits your pup's access to things you do not want it to have access to while allowing it time to spend with you.
 Puppy gets really comfortable with the leash and learns to follow their owner (good beginning for leash manners).
-Saves your guests from being molested by your puppy and/or your guests accidentally rewarding the puppy for behavior you do not desire (example: jumping).

 Drawbacks: Some owners may not have the patience to have the pup go everywhere they go.
 Some pups that are not yet leash comfortable may fight the idea at first and be fussy.
-Patience and desensitization is the key here.